Monthly Tech-Tip from Tony Hansen SignUp

 All common traditional ceramic base glazes are made from only a dozen elements (plus oxygen).
 Materials decompose when glazes melt, sourcing these elements in oxide form.
 The kiln builds the glaze from these, it does not care what material sources what oxide (assuming, of course, that all materials do melt or dissolve completely into the melt to release those oxides).
 Each of these oxides contributes specific properties to the glass.
 So, you can look at a formula and make a good prediction of the properties of the fired glaze.
 And know what specific oxide to increase or decrease to move a property in a given direction (e.g. melting behavior, hardness, durability, thermal expansion, color, gloss, crystallization).
 And know about how they interact (affecting each other).
 This is powerful.
 And it is simpler than looking at glazes as recipes of hundreds of different materials (each sources multiple oxides so adjusting it affects multiple properties).

-A Limitation of the Seger Unity Formula
+The Seger Unity Formula

-Mineral sources of oxides impose their own melting patterns and when one is substituted for another to supply an oxide a different system with its own relative chemistry is entered.
-An extreme example of this would be to source Al2O3 to a glaze using calcined alumina instead of kaolin.
-Although the formula may be exactly the same, the fired result would be completely different because very little of the alumina would dissolve into the glaze melt.
+Ceramic material powders can be crystalline or amorphous (or a combination) and they can be natural or man-made and they can have very different particle physics.
+Ceramic materials are classic case studies of the sciences of solid state physics and solid state chemistry.
+Mineral sources of oxides impose their own melting patterns - when one is substituted for another, to supply an oxide, a different system with its own relative chemistry is entered.
+An extreme example of this is sourcing Al2O3 to a glaze using calcined alumina instead of kaolin.
+Although the chemical formula of the glaze may remain unchanged, the fired result would be completely different.
+This is because very little of the alumina would dissolve into the glaze melt.
 At the opposite extreme, a different frit could be used to supply a set of oxides (while maintaining the overall chemistry of the glaze) and the fired result would be much more chemically predictable.
 Why?
-Because the readily and release their oxides the the melt.
+Because they readily release their oxides to the melt.

 A limit or target glaze formula.
 What does this mean?